 Our Team

-Laura Owen Sanderson // Chief Executive Officer
+Laura Owen Sanderson // Chief Executive

-Laura has spent many years in the non-profit sector, working with other NGOs and charities to clean our waterways.
-In her previous post, she was responsible for the overall leadership and strategic development of national water quality campaigns, leading the most extensive microplastic citizen science study in the U.K. She has also worked as a sustainability consultant across the events and business industry.
+Laura has spent over a decade in the non-profit sector, working nationally with NGOs and charities to protect and restore waterways.
+In her previous role, she led the strategic development of major national water quality campaigns, influencing public awareness and policy conversations around freshwater pollution.

 Poppy Backshall// Communications Manager